raihan-karim-ishmam/The-Enigmatic-Research-of-Dr.-X/README.md

 - Final average CPU response time:
   - ~15–30 seconds for Flan models
   - ~30+ seconds for LLaMA 7B quantized GGML model
+- Despite hardware constraints and quantized model usage, the system consistently delivered **challenging, grounded answers** with an estimated **accuracy above 50%** on complex, publication-level questions.

+> **🔒 Pipeline Focus:**
+> The primary objective was to demonstrate **how to architect a fully working offline RAG system**, not merely to optimize model answering depth.
+> Model switching is easily achievable with **one-line code edits and a corresponding model download**.

 ---